Our team of SEN qualified teachers at LVS Oxford have an excellent understanding of the nature of autism and its impact on effective learning.

 Louisa studied a Cert Ed, Foundation Degree and BA in Education and training at Greenwich University, as well as completing a post-grad Certificate in Asperger Syndrome, a post-grad Diploma in Autism and a Masters in Autism at Sheffield Hallam University.
 She is a specialist in Asperger Syndrome and offending behaviour and delivers training to the Criminal Justice System in how to respond to people with Autism and Asperger Syndrome.
 Louisa has completed an NPQH (National Professional Qualification in Headship) at the Institute of Education in London.

-As Director of Special Educational Needs, Sarah works at both LVS Hassocks and LVS Oxford, where, with the Leadership Teams, she ensures that the schools are meeting the many and diverse needs of our students.
+As Director of Special Educational Needs, Sarah works at both LVS Oxford and LVS Hassocks, where, with the Leadership Teams, she ensures that the schools are meeting the many and diverse needs of our pupils.

 Responsibility for the provision of education at the schools owned by the Licensed Trade Charity is vested in the Trustee Body who will direct the Licensed Trade Charity Chief Executive in the formulation of education policy.